benmvp/slides/2018/reactalicante/react-perf.md

   )
 )</code></pre>
     <p>Huge component renders cannot halt reconciliation</p>

+    <div class="code-highlight" style="height: 70px; top: 372px;"></div>
   </div>
 </div>

 NOTES:
 - Let's say you have a big component with hundreds of lines in `render()`
   * This is already bad for readability, but let's go with it 😄
-- If the `<SearchQuery />` triggers a change which updates `this.state.query`
+- If the `<SearchForm />` triggers a change which updates `state`
   * All of `render()` will happen
   * We'll render the hundreds of lines of markup
-- Reconciliation will of course figure out nothing has changed and not touched DOM
+- Of course reconciliation will figure out nothing has changed and not touch DOM
-  * But it's unnecessary reconciliation
+  * But it's a whole bunch of unnecessary reconciliation
-- There are no component boundaries to even have a `PureComponent`
+- There are no component boundaries to even have a `PureComponent` do shallow compare

 /////
 <!-- .slide: data-background="url(../../img/react-perf/markus-spiske-544020-unsplash-cyclists.jpg) no-repeat center" data-background-size="cover" -->